 This is the second edition of the European Union (EU) Government Procurement Guide (GPG) for Canadian Business.
 As new EU regulations come into effect and relevant changes to the European procurement environment are enforced, this guide will likely be revised.

-- Chapter 1 - Overview of the EU procurement market
+- Chapter 1 - Overview

-- Background on the public procurement market
+- EU public procurement market

 - EU thresholds